rptcloud/terraform_advanced/lab08-variable validation and suppression.md

 ## Task 1: Valdiate variables in the Server Module

-Update the `server_os` variable within the server module's `variables.tf` configuration file to include a validation block to check for approved operatins system types:
+Update the `server_os` variable within the server module's `variables.tf` configuration file to include a validation block to check for approved operating system types:

 ```hcl
 variable "server_os" {